The one arm pull up is a rare and awe inspiring feat of strength.

 His method outlines a 10-step progression of different varieties of pull-ups with the master step being a one arm pull up.
 I began faithfully executing his program following the 6-day “Veterano” training schedule where a different bodyweight exercise was trained each day and each exercise was trained once per week (to clarify, this program also included other exercises in addition to pull ups and pull ups were only trained once per week).

 About 2 months into the program I started to plateau on pull-ups.
 I was doing a variety called “Australian Pull-ups” and I flatlined at 3 sets of 10.
 According to the program I was supposed to just keep trying to add a rep or few at a time until I had met the standard in order to progress to the next step.
 However, a month later not only was I not adding reps to my sets I was actually starting to backslide and miss the 10th rep. A month later and still no appreciable progress.
-(NOTE: Yes, I could have re-cycled and made another run at it and maybe squeezed out a few more reps.
-But I would still be working on one-arm pull ups for the next millenium if I stuck with this approach.)

 Re-mastering the challenge with exercise science